On indigenous-ness for the mestizo in the colonial language English and Spanish

 embodying belonging

-A place I care for
+A place to care for

 With earth caring for me,